Jackson–Medgar Wiley Evers International Airport: History

 Groundbreaking for the new airport occurred on August 17, 1959, beginning construction that was expected to take two years.
 The expansion was expected to cost $6 million.
 At the opening ceremony, mayor Allen C. Thompson got a laugh when he thanked the people who had anything to do with the airport in the past, and "the taxpayers who are going to pay for it" in the future.
 The airport opened in 1963, a new airport to replace Hawkins Field, Jackson's airport since 1928.
-Delta Air Lines's first flight, from Dallas Love Field, landed at Hawkins Field in 1929.
+Delta Air Lines' first flight, from Dallas Love Field, landed at Hawkins Field in 1929.
 The new airport was named Allen C. Thompson Field (after the Mayor of Jackson at the time, who was instrumental in obtaining the land for the airfield), which remains the name for the land on which the airport is built.
 The airport was "Jackson Municipal Airport".

 Following a decision by the Jackson City Council in December 2004, the airport name was changed to Jackson–Evers International Airport on January 22, 2005.